7 Top Data Analytics Trends In 2024

 Qlik, a popular data analytics platform, offers augmented analytics that can be leveraged by everyday business users as well as data scientists.

-This can be used for countless business processes like forecasting, predictive analytics, modeling, and visualizations.
+Augmented analytics can also be used for countless business processes like forecasting, predictive analytics, modeling, and visualizations.

 One important advantage of augmented analytics is that AI/ML platforms can make sense of unstructured data.